JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 ## Deploying from a monorepo

-Documenter.jl supports building documentation for a package that lives in a monorepo, e.g., in a repository that contains multiple packages (including one potentially top level-)
+Documenter.jl supports building documentation for a package that lives in a monorepo, e.g., in a repository that contains multiple packages (including one potentially top level)

 Here's one example of setting up documentation for a repository that has the following structure: one top level package and two subpackages PackageA.jl and PackageB.jl:
 ```